-Warming fish pie with chunks of Salmon, Cod and Haddock in a creamy spinach and cheese sauce topped with crispy cauliflower and mashed potato
+Warming fish pie with chunks of Salmon, Cod and Smoked Haddock in a creamy spinach and cheese sauce topped with crispy cauliflower and mashed potato

-So you know it snowed right 🙂 and it snowed and it snowed and it snowed – so I made fish pie.
-A massive dish full of deliciously silky cheese sauce with flakey chunks of fish and vibrant leaves of spinach.
-As if that wasn’t enough its piled high with cauliflower and mashed potato and baked until golden.
+So you know it snowed right 🙂 and it snowed and it snowed and it snowed – so I made the best fish pie recipe!
+A massive dish full of deliciously silky cheese sauce with flaky chunks of smoked fish and vibrant leaves of spinach.
+As if that wasn’t enough its piled high with healthy cauliflower and mashed potato and baked until golden.
 Simply wonderful.
 I just can’t decide if I prefer this or my little minted lamb pies from last year!!